volantis-x/volantis-x.github.io/source/faqs/index.md

 ## Unable to run local preview successfully

--There may be no installation dependencies.
+- There may be no installation dependencies.
 Please follow the steps on the "Start" page to install and install the required dependencies.
--If some third-party services are enabled, please check whether the installation of plug-ins is required in the documentation.
+- If some third-party services are enabled, please check whether the installation of plug-ins is required in the documentation.
--If the error message has `lastIndex`, you can try to find `highlight` in the blog root directory configuration file and set ʻauto_detect` to `false`.
+- If the error message has `lastIndex`, you can try to find `highlight` in the blog root directory configuration file and set ʻauto_detect` to `false`.

 ## Theme configuration modification does not take effect